 I am currently an Assistant Professor of Mathematical Sciences at Bentley University.
 Prior to joining Bentley, I received my PhD in statistics at Harvard University, where I was a member of the CARES Lab led by Luke Miratrix and affiliate of the Institute for Quantitative Social Science.

-I am a 4th year Ph.D. candidate in statistics at Harvard University.
-My academic advisors are Luke Miratrix, Mark Glickman, and Fabrizia Mealli.
-My research is eclectic and I find myself constantly being drawn to applied statistics problems in fields ranging from social science to pharmaceutical research.
+My research is eclectic and I find myself constantly drawn to applied statistics problems in fields ranging from education to political science to pharmaceutical research.
 But underneath it all, I'm interested in the development and application of methods for causal inference with complex data, including text data, randomized experiments complicated by issues such as non-compliance, and observational studies with time-varying treatments.

 I'm currently most interested in problems related to causal inference in complex experiments and observational studies, particularly in settings where the covariates and/or outcomes of interest are defined by features or summary measures of text.

-When I'm not pondering causal questions or pouring through R code, I enjoy reading, yoga, running, skiing, and spending time with my fiance, Reese, and two sweet dogs.
-As a native Texan, I'm also an avid football fan (go Cowboys!).
+When I'm not pondering causal questions or pouring through R code, I enjoy reading, running, and spending time with family.